sreita/StartHub/README.md

 ## 📄 License

-This project is educational software developed for Software Engineering II course at Universidad del Norte.
+This project is educational software developed for Software Engineering II course at Universidad Nacional de Colombia.
+Licensed under the GNU General Public License v3.0.
+See [LICENSE](LICENSE) for full terms.

 ---